ljacquin/ljacquin/README.md

 Looking for information about me ?
 Here is my resume :

-- Background: I am a statistician & quantitative geneticist by training and a software developer by experience, with expertise in statistical genetics, including GWAS, haplotype association mapping, genomic prediction, and optimization of breeding schemes.
+- Background: I am a statistician & quantitative geneticist by training, and a software developer by experience, with expertise in statistical genetics, including GWAS, haplotype association mapping, genomic prediction, and optimization of breeding schemes.
 I also bring experience from both the medical and energy industries, where I have applied my skills to solve complex, real-world challenges.